Campaigns

 In the uContact platform, a multi-level disposition structure can be used, allowing for more detailed and precise tracking of customer interactions.
 Each level of disposition provides more detailed information about the interaction.
 For example, a level 1 disposition might be "Sale," and within that level, different level 2 dispositions might be "Computer," "Cellphone," and "Tablet."
 If we wanted to know how many sales we have, it would be enough to count how many level 1 dispositions with the result "Sale" we have.

-Additionally, there are default states that all agents will see, and customized states can also be created for each campaign for agents to use, such as a customized state for "English class."
+Additionally, there are default statuses that all agents will see, and customized statuses can also be created for each campaign for agents to use, such as a customized state for "English class."

 What is the blacklist?